aaravs101/Election-Dataset-Model/README.md

 # Election-Dataset-Model
-Model that predicts the outcome of an election based on county features
+Models that predicts the outcome of an election in a county based on county features(educated percentages, income percentages, etc.) This notebook compares a KNN and Decision Tree.